Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Your message has been sent.
 Thanks for sharing!

-Magnesium and Other Supplements for Muscle Pain and Cramps
+Magnesium Oil for Muscle Cramps

 Question: Do magnesium creams, sprays and oils help with muscle pain and cramps?
 How about supplements?